Thinking of building an ecommerce store?

-- It has an active community offering extensive content in the form of blogs, vlogs, podcasts, and Wordcamps.
+- WooCommerce has an active community offering extensive content in the form of blogs, vlogs, podcasts, and WordCamps.

 - BigCommerce has an active community forum that provides answers to your queries.

-- It also provides a 24/7 Phone, Email and Chat Support for all plans.
+- It also provides 24/7 Phone, Email, and Chat Support for all plans.

-Choosing a platform for your ecommerce business is as important as choosing a niche for it.
-Therefore, do complete research and weigh the pros and cons of all stores before settling for one.
+Choosing a platform for your ecommerce business is as important as choosing a niche.
+And you must conduct thorough research and weigh the pros and cons of all the best ecommerce platforms before settling for one.

-BigCommerce is no-doubt a simple and secure solution for small sized businesses but when it comes to scaling and customization, then WooCommerce ranks higher in security, scalability, pricing, and customization.
+BigCommerce is surely a simple and secure solution for small-sized businesses, but when it comes to scaling and customization, WooCommerce ranks higher.

 Have you missed our previous Ecommerce face-off?
 Read about ‘Magento vs BigCommerce.’